-14. Letters of Recommendation and Support Documentation.

-- Proof of support from your district superintendent and your principal.
-The support should state that you would be granted the necessary time off if you were selected as a finalist and as the Iditarod Teacher on the Trail should you be selected.
-Finalists will need, approximately nine (9) days.
-The Teacher on the Trail will need approximately 26 days. - Other documents showing support such as, letters from city officials, your school district, or personal references.
-No more than two (2) references will be accepted.
+- 14. Letters of Recommendation and Support Documentation. - These (2) documents: A letter of proof of support from your district superintendent and a letter of proof of support from your principal.
+The support should state that you would be granted the necessary time off if you were selected as a finalist in 2024 and if you were selected as the Iditarod Teacher on the Trail in 2025.
+Finalists will need approximately ten (10) days.
+The Teacher on the Trail will need approximately twenty-eight (28) days.
+These numbers include weekends. - No more than two (2) other documents showing support such as letters from city officials, your school district, or personal references. - Additional references/letters of support beyond the four (4) requested above will not be considered.